Nubia-max/nubia-add-ins/add-in/README.md

 ### Chat Interface

-1. Click "Open Nubia" in Excel ribbon
+1. Click "Open Moose" in Excel ribbon
 2. Type questions about your Excel data
 3. Get AI-powered responses and automation